ayitee/salezimatis/README.md

 # Salezi - API Backend Project

 ## Overview
 Salezi is a backend API project designed to manage stocks and sales for FNAC's partner sellers.
-Built using Strapi and SQLite, it ensures secure, efficient, and role-based management of product inventories and transactions.
+Built using Strapi, it ensures secure, efficient, and role-based management of product inventories and transactions.
 This Minimum Viable Product (MVP) focuses solely on back-office functionality.

 ---